rethinkdb/horizon-docs/faq.md

 learning curve is quite steep, and most of the initial work involves boilerplate code that is far removed from the primary task of building a realtime app.

 Horizon sets out to solve this problem.
-Developers can start building apps using their favorite front-end framework using Horizon's APIs without having to write any backend code.
+You can start building realtime apps using your favorite front-end framework and Horizon's APIs without having to write any backend code.

-Since Horizon stores data in RethinkDB, once the app gets sufficiently complex to need custom business logic on the backend, developers can incrementally add backend code at any time in the development cycle of their app.
+Since Horizon stores data in RethinkDB, once the app gets sufficiently complex to need custom business logic on the backend, you can incrementally add backend code at any time in the development cycle of your app.

 ## How can I install Horizon?
 What are the prerequisites? ##